-Z Ltd. engaged ABC & Co., Chartered Accountants, to conduct its statutory audit for the F.Y.
+5(a) Z Ltd. engaged ABC & Co., Chartered Accountants, to conduct its statutory audit for the F.Y.
 2023-24.
 The audit team developed an overall audit strategy and plan to address the risk.
 During the audit, several significant changes occurred, including the discovery of a material misstatement in inventory valuation and changes in the scope of audit procedures due to an unexpected acquisition by Z Ltd. The audit documentation for Z Ltd. should reflect these changes but the auditor of a company failed to document the audit strategy and the audit plan.

 As a senior auditor of the firm briefly outline what should be included in the documentation of audit strategy and audit plan and how should the audit documentation address significant changes made during the audit engagement.
+(5 Marks)

-ANS: The auditor shall document:
+Ans: (a) The auditor shall document:

-- (i) The overall audit strategy: The documentation of the overall audit strategy is a record of the key decisions considered necessary to properly plan the audit and to communicate significant matters to the engagement team. - (ii) The audit plan: The documentation of the audit plan is a record of the planned NET of RAP and FAP at the assertion level in response to the assessed risks.
+- (i) The overall audit strategy: The documentation of the overall audit strategy is a record of the key decisions considered necessary to properly plan the audit and to communicate significant matters to the engagement team. - (ii) The audit plan: The documentation of the audit plan is a record of the planned nature, timing and extent of risk assessment procedures and further audit procedures at the assertion level in response to the assessed risks.
 It also serves as a record of the proper planning of the audit procedures that can be reviewed and approved prior to their performance.
-The auditor may use standard audit programs and/or audit completion checklists, tailored as needed to reflect the particular engagement circumstances. - (iii) Any significant changes made during the audit engagement to the overall audit strategy or the audit plan, and the reasons for such changes: A record of the significant changes to the overall audit strategy and the audit plan, and resulting changes to the planned NET of audit procedures, explains why the significant changes were made, and the overall strategy and audit plan finally adopted for the audit.
+The auditor may use standard audit programs and/or audit completion checklists, tailored as needed to reflect the particular engagement circumstances. - (iii) Any significant changes made during the audit engagement to the overall audit strategy or the audit plan, and the reasons for such changes: A record of the significant changes to the overall audit strategy and the audit plan, and resulting changes to the planned nature, timing and extent of audit procedures, explains why the significant changes were made, and the overall strategy and audit plan finally adopted for the audit.
+It also reflects the appropriate response to the significant changes occurring during the audit.